timwaters/mapwarper/README_API.md

 ```
 {"stat":"ok","message":"mask deleted"}
 ```
-If the map is not found, with format=json, the following response will be returned:
+If the map is not found, with format=json, the following response will be returned.

 | Status        | Response |
 | ------------- |----------|